A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Introduction

 Modern AI is enabled by huge amounts of training data, typically several hundred billion tokens to a few trillion tokens \cite{sun2021ernie, chowdhery2022palm, touvron2023llama, almazrouei2023falcon}.
 Training at this scale is only possible with web-scraped data.

-We explore the effects that the long-term availability of low cost Machine Translation (MT) has had on the web.\footnote{Free MT has been available online since late 1997 \cite{gaspari-hutchins-2007-online}, around the same time that MT researchers began scraping the web for training data \cite{resnik-1998-parallel}.} We show that content on the web is often translated into many languages, and the quality of these multi-way translations indicates they were primarily created using MT: see \autoref{fig:fig1}.
-Machine generated, multi-way parallel translations not only dominate the total amount of translated content on the web in lower resource languages, it also constitutes a \emph{large fraction of the total web content} in those languages.
+We explore the effects that the long-term availability of low cost Machine Translation (MT) has had on the web.\footnote{Free MT has been available online since late 1997 \cite{gaspari-hutchins-2007-online}, around the same time that MT researchers began scraping the web for training data \cite{resnik-1998-parallel}, and commercial systems have been available since the 1970s \cite{hutchins1995machine}.} We show that content on the web is often translated into many languages, and the quality of these multi-way translations indicates they were primarily created using MT: see \autoref{fig:fig1}.
+Machine generated, multi-way parallel translations not only dominate the total amount of translated content on the web in lower resource languages where MT is available, it also constitutes a \emph{large fraction of the total web content} in those languages.
 We also find evidence of a selection bias in the \emph{type} of content which is translated into many languages, and therefore over represented in lower resource languages: This content is shorter, more predictable, and has a different topic distribution compared to content translated into a single language.
 A limited investigation suggests this selection bias is the result of low quality content generated in English (likely produced to generate ad revenue) and translated en masse into many lower resource languages via MT (again, likely to generate ad revenue).

 Our findings raise numerous concerns for multilingual model builders: Fluency (especially across sentences) and accuracy are lower for MT data,\footnote{MT technology has improved dramatically over the last decade, but still falls short of human quality \cite{freitag-etal-2023-results}.
 MT content has been added to the web over many years using MT systems available at the time, so much of the MT on the web is likely very low quality by modern standards.} which could produce less fluent models with more hallucinations, and the selection bias indicates the data may be of lower quality, even before considering MT errors.
 Data quality is crucial in Large Language Model (LLM) training, where high quality corpora like books and Wikipedia articles are typically upsampled several times \cite{brown-etal-2020-language, gao2020pile, rae2021scaling, le-scao-etal-2022-language}.